Amount

 This is calculated by entering all the contribution bases in the different companies, applying the legal ceiling for the purposes of contribution.

-The daily contribution base will be the result of dividing the sum of the accredited part-time contribution bases since the last employment registration, with a maximum of 3 months immediately prior to the event, by the number of calendar days included in the period.
+In the case of part-time workers, whatever the duration of the services rendered and the contingency: The daily BR will be the result of dividing the sum of the part-time contribution bases credited since the last employment contract, with a maximum of 3 months immediately prior to the month of the causal event, by the number of calendar days included in the period.

 The benefit is paid for all calendar days on which the interested party is in a temporary disability situation.